emacsway/emacsway.github.io/_sources/en/service-layer.txt

     («Domain-Driven Design: Tackling Complexity in the Heart of Software» [#fnddd]_)

-В то время как Martin Fowler понимает под термином "business logic" не только логику предметной области.
+While Martin Fowler understands by the term "business logic" not only the logic of the Domain Layer:

     Like Transaction Script (110) and Domain Model (116), Service Layer is a pattern for organizing **business logic**.
     Many designers, including me, like to divide "**business logic**" into two kinds: "domain logic," having to